 Keep a Clean Background

 The sky is a perfect background for skate photos.
-It's also an easy backdrop to come by, as skaters fly high and you can get low enough to have it framed as the background.
-The sky also creates a great contrast to the skater - making him stand out at the peak of action.
+Skaters fly high, and you can get low enough to have the action framed with the sky as the background.
+The sky also creates a great contrast to the skater—making them stand out at the peak of action.
 Be sure to include the obstacle and surrounding scene, as these elements direct attention to the skater (think rule-of-thirds).